Road freight transport by journey characteristics

 Transport by distance classes

-At EU-28 level, most of the goods are carried over distances between 300 km and 999 km (38.2 % in 2015).
-This is also the case for most of the countries.
+At EU-28 level, most of the goods are carried over distances between 300 km and 999 km (39.1 % in 2016).
+This is also the case for most of the countries (see Table 9).
 However, in specific cases, some countries have different patterns.

 For some small islands or countries with an important domestic market, the share of road freight transport over short distances (less than 150 km) is higher: Ireland, Cyprus, the Netherlands and Austria.
-On the opposite, countries with important international transport usually have a higher share of road freight transport over long distances (over 1 000 km), such as Bulgaria, Latvia, Lithuania, Hungary, Portugal, Romania and Slovakia.
+On the other hand, countries with important international transport usually have a higher share of road freight transport over long distances (over 1 000 km), such as Bulgaria, Estonia, Latvia, Lithuania, Portugal, Romania and Slovakia.

 Figure 8 shows the percentage of vehicle-kilometres recorded as empty.
-At EU-28 level, a fifth of journeys were performed by empty vehicles (21.1 % in 2015).
-The share of empty journeys grows to 24.3 % for national transport, but is only 12.6 % for international transport in 2015.
+At EU-28 level, a quarter of journeys were performed by empty vehicles (25.4 % in 2016).
+The share of empty journeys grows to 30.3 % for national transport, but is only 14.3 % for international transport in 2016.

 The total figures largely reflected performance in national transport.
-In contrast, for international transport, all Member States reported substantially lower levels of empty runnings, only three countries being over 20 % (the Netherlands with 21.1 %, France and Austria with 20.5 %).
+In contrast, for international transport, all Member States reported substantially lower levels of empty runnings, only four countries being over 25 % (the Netherlands with 27.4 %, France with 27.0 %, Austria with 26.6 % and Ireland with 25.2 %).
 This shows the economic importance of finding loads for international return journeys, while empty journeys can be more present in domestic transport.

 Data sources and availability